Xavopls/Comfy-Bot/README.md

-# XD Capital
+# Comfy Bot

-XD Capital is a crypto algo trading bot based on [freqtrade](https://www.freqtrade.io).
+Comfy is a crypto algo trading bot based on [freqtrade](https://www.freqtrade.io).

 ## Documentation
 I invite you to read the bot documentation to ensure you understand how the bot is working if you are willing to use it.